 1. Husk Savannah

-This upscale restaurant, set in a historic mansion, is an ideal way to embed yourself in the finer things – Southern style.
-Husk Savannah is known for its rotating menu of local southern ingredients with a refined twist.
-Whether dining out on the patio or sipping drinks amongst the vibrant pop-style artwork inside, Husk delivers a one-of-a-kind experience.
+Set in a historic mansion, Husk Savannah is an ideal way to embed yourself in the finer things – Southern style.
+This upscale restaurant is known for its rotating menu of local southern ingredients with a refined twist.
+Whether you’re dining out on the patio or sipping drinks amongst the vibrant pop-style artwork inside, Husk delivers a one-of-a-kind experience.

 2. Alligator Soul Lounge